malgamves/CommunityWriterPrograms/README.md

   > Write technical content related to Bird Eats Bug or software development and we will compensate you between $100-$300 for each article of yours that gets publish, depending on the quality and scope of the article.

 - [Chainstack Developer Hub](https://github.com/chainstack/developer-hub-content) - Up to $300 per approved project.
   > Web3 technical content with code.
-Tutotrials, guides, and expository content.
+Tutorials, guides, and expository content.

 - [CircleCI](https://circleci.com/blog/guest-writer-program/) - Up to $325 per piece
   > Technical tutorials with code.
 Pick from a list of possible articles.